-The NWFSC IT team provides the user interface and database architecture that allows IFQ quota share and vessel account owners to manage quota share (QS) and quota pounds (QP) through transfers and balance reporting of fish landings and discards.
+The NWFSC IT team provides the user interface and database architecture that allows IFQ quota share and vessel account owners to manage QS and QP through transfers and balance reporting of fish landings and discards.
 NWFSC IT has developed and maintained the IFQ Catch Share web application since the initial launch on January 11, 2011, and continues to provide enhancements as user needs and regulations have warranted.
 NWFSC IT provides a data reporting interface available to key NMFS and state law enforcement agents, NMFS WCR Permits Office, NMFS economists, PSMFC staff, and PFMC staff.